 Remembering my beautiful nephew, Eric James, today and always.
 His blue eyes are reflected in today’s blue sky and sea, and that blue poppy, too.
 We all miss you, Eric.

 Vegetables and fruits are growing by leaps and bounds in May’s sunshine.
-Besides harvesting lots of asparagus, we’ve begun enjoying baby spinach and arugula, and I’ve blanched and frozen rhubarb for later use.
+Besides harvesting lots of asparagus, we’ve begun enjoying baby spinach and arugula, and I’ve frozen rhubarb for later use.

 Almost all the greenhouse seedlings are successfully transplanted into raised beds and other areas of the fenced vegetable garden.
 It’s exciting to see every area filled with varieties of yummy goodness.